jaantollander/masters-thesis/content/20_background.md

 ## Lustre cluster storage system
-Lustre provides storage architecture for Linux clusters [@lustredocs, secs.
+Lustre provides storage architecture for Linux clusters [@lustre-storage-architecture; @lustredocs, secs.
 1-2].
 The *Lustre file system* provides a POSIX standard-compliant file system interface.
 It aggregates storage such that all files are available on the entire cluster, not only on specific nodes.

 The Lustre file system is designed using the client-server architecture.
-*Lustre Clients* on a computer cluster are compute nodes running the Lustre client software and have the Lustre file system mounted.
+*Lustre Clients* on a computer cluster are nodes running the Lustre client software and have the Lustre file system mounted.
 The Lustre client software provides an interface between the Linux virtual file system and the Lustre servers.
 For Lustre clients, the file system appears as a single, coherent, synchronized namespace across the whole cluster.